microsoft/coe-starter-kit/coe-cli/docs/aa4am/index.md

 # ALM Accelerator for Advanced Makers

-The ALM Accelerator for Advanced Makers (AA4AM) command allows you to manage common tasks for Advanced Makers.
+The [ALM Accelerator for Advanced Makers](https://github.com/microsoft/coe-starter-kit/tree/main/ALMAcceleratorForAdvancedMakers) (AA4AM) command allows you to manage common tasks for Advanced Makers.

+Not sure what AA4AM is and how it can help?
+The main GitHub project [README](https://github.com/microsoft/coe-starter-kit/blob/main/ALMAcceleratorForAdvancedMakers/README.md) provides further context and examples of usage.

-The diagram below provides an over of the key components required and permissions required.
+The diagram below provides an overview of the key components required and permissions required.

 ![ALM Accelerator for Advanced Makers Overview](../../images/aa4am-overview.jpg)

-The main GitHub readme for [ALM Accelerator for Advanced Makers](https://github.com/microsoft/coe-starter-kit/tree/main/ALMAcceleratorForAdvancedMakers) provides more information how to use the installed solution.

 ## Sample Install

-The following recording shows a sample generating a install configuration file and installing AA4AM using the config file.
+The following recording shows a sample generating a install configuration file and installing AA4AM using the config file using a [Demo Deployment](./scenarios.md#demonstration-deployment).

 ![Example](./install.svg)